 The next largest piece of our pie is our labor costs.
 These costs include wages for all 3 members of the Feed the Pack leadership team, as well as the cost of administrative fees and a housing stipend for our AmeriCorps VISTA.
 This section of our budget always seems to give people pause: Why does the food pantry need to pay or even have employees?
 A fair question, but I can begin answering this by explaining what we do.

 In 2020, Feed the Pack gave out more food (over 116,000 pounds) than we have from 2012 to 2019 combined.
-This same year our team was able to put in freezers and refrigeration in our pantry.
+In 2021, we topped 2020’s giving again, giving out just under 120,000 pounds of food.
+Since the rise of COVID-19 in 2020, our team was able to put in freezers and refrigeration in our pantry.
 Our team also forged partnerships with local businesses, churches, and food banks, which have allowed us to offer an enormous variety of produce, bread products, as well as being able to offer cold drinks, eggs, and meat products.
 Our team has worked relentlessly to serve our community with dignity and respect.

 Feed the Pack is also proud to be able to pay competitive wages to predominantly student leaders that have the added perspective of being a part of the Pack.
 These wages not only serve to benefit our community, but help develop these students professionally to be ready to lead outside of Feed the Pack.

 Without a dedicated and compensated staff, it is hard to imagine how our food pantry would look this year.
 Even after all of these wonderful improvements, we are humbled to know we are missing the mark.
 We all acknowledge how far away we are from being able to fully support those with food insecurity on campus.
 We also recognize how far we have come and hopefully our Pack recognizes the value our staff brings to the food pantry.